 This scenario is the most complex one, as there is no predefined segmentation.
 Data authored in the hub simply merges with the information delivered by the operational layer.
 Both the operational applications and MDM hub contribute to the golden data.
 This approach can be used to override, enrich, fix or complete operational data through authoring processes managed in the hub.

-In this scenario, a customer golden record can be aggregated from CRM data, from the Website Registrations and from data authored in the hub.
+In this scenario, a customer golden record can be aggregated from CRM data, the Website Registrations, and from data authored in the hub.
 Consolidation rules designed in the master data logical model define the strategy for merging all this information.

 For example, consolidation rules may define that: